 In the baseline report, one full year's data for Whitby (October 2010 to October 2011) was analysed in SANDS to prepare a baseline wave rose and scatter table.
-The new data collected is from a very similar location and now covers the period from 17th January 2013 to 31st March 2022.
+The new data collected is from a very similar location and now covers the period from 17th January 2013 to 31st March 2023.
 The data were imported into SANDS for comparison and analysis alongside the other available monitoring data; see Figure 2.5.

 Supporting monthly plots of the new data are provided in Appendix C. The Whitby wave buoy came adrift on 10th July 2021 and was redeployed on the 19th July 2021.
 During extreme wave conditions caused by Storm Arwen in November 2021 all communications with the buoy were lost.
 Recordings stopped on 27th November 2021 (before the storm reached its full peak), and due to extensive damage to the buoy, it became necessary to deploy a replacement wave buoy.
 Recordings resumed on 25th March 2022.
+The buoy was sent adrift again on 10th April 2022 and redeployed on 5th May 2022.
+Communication with the buoy was lost on 19th August 2022 due a fault with the antenna.
+The buoy was redeployed on 24th January 2023.